defencedigital/moduk-service-manual/src/your-community/content.md

 ## Community calls

-Join the UCD community calls held every second Wednesday at 11am.
+Join the content community calls held every second Wednesday at 11am.

 We discuss the latest content news and updates.
 We share insights, issues and what we’re working on.

-To join, send an email to: [john.szymanski@digital.mod.uk](mailto:john.szymanski@digital.mod.uk?subject=Join%20content%20community%20calls), Head of Content Design, Defence Digital Foundry.

-Include your full name, your role and the project you’re working on.

 {{ component('inset-text', {
-  html: 'In community calls, only share OFFICIAL information. <a href="/security-classifications/">Find out about security classifications</a>.'
+  html: 'You must only share OFFICIAL information. <a href="/security-classifications/">Find out about security classifications</a>.'
 }) }}

+### Ask for an invitation

+Using your Ministry of Defence email, send a message to: [john.szymanski@digital.mod.uk](mailto:john.szymanski@digital.mod.uk?subject=Join%20content%20community%20calls), Head of Content Design, Defence Digital Foundry.

+Include your full name, your role and the project you’re working on.

 ## Slack channels

 Slack is a messaging service used by the Defence community.
 On a MODNET device, you can use Slack in your web browser.

+{{ component('inset-text', {
+  html: 'Everything you write on Slack can be included in a Freedom of Information request.'
+}) }}

 ### Defence Digital Service Slack